In the antechamber of the cathedral at St. Blanc, only an echo of the pomp and circumstance in the sanctuary reached Brother Lux’s ears.

 “Is Lady Frey truly innocent?
 She coerced Lord Frey into violating coven law to keep the secret of her discovery from me.
 Instead of entering into a blood pact with her, Lord Frey should have brought her to me at once.”

 “It was a foolish move,” Brother Frey agreed, “a move that has needlessly condemned Lady Frey.”

 “Your brother is prone to rash actions, though his intentions are good.
 However, this is not my only concern.
 Lady Frey told you that she took the blood oath to protect her freedom.
 Freedom is like power; it is the means to an end.
 What, then, is her true end?”

 “I believe Lady Frey is a scholar.
 I assume her pursuits are academic in nature.”

 “Her academic pursuits are dangerous.
 She toys with radical ideas, much like another girl we once knew.”

 “Ah,” Brother Lux looked down at his feet and sighed.
 “I understand.”

 “Worst of all, Lady Frey is resistant to our powers, and her father- our enemy- gave her in marriage to Lord Frey.
-If I know anything about Lord Ainsworth, I know he has a political motive behind his every action.”
+This cannot be a coincidence; if I know anything about Lord Ainsworth, I know he has a political motive behind his every action.”